zx2486/DBConnectorToolkit/README.md

 }
 const dbConnector = new DBConnectorClass(masterDBConfig, slaveDBConfig)
 ```
-All selected queries will go to replica and write queries will go to master.
+All select queries will go to replica and write queries will go to master.
 No other code change is needed.

 Now the traffic is even higher, redis is introduced as cache layer.
 How many code changes?
 ```typescript